As a breakup coach, one of the most common questions my clients will ask me is:

-You’re in the midst of a breakup and you’re going through a whirlwind of emotions.
-How will you be able to survive without your ex?
+You’re in the midst of a breakup, and you’re going through a whirlwind of emotions.
+How will you be able to survive daily life without your ex?
 You’ve become so accustomed to having them by your side.

-Great, you think to yourself, at least I’ll be able to still have my ex around when I’m missing them like crazy.
-That should help me get through this, you think, nodding in agreement at your ex’s suggestion that you keep the friendship alive.
+‘Great’, you think to yourself.
+‘At least I’ll still be able to have my ex around when I’m missing them like crazy.
+That should help me get through this,’ you say to yourself, nodding in agreement at your ex’s suggestion that you keep the friendship alive.

 But is it really such a good idea?
 Is the “friend zone” a place you want to be?

 Being friends with your ex is actually almost always a bad idea and a recipe for additional (and unnecessary) heartache.